 We may cancel your Policy by providing you with 31 days notice in writing.
 However, if you do not comply with the terms and conditions of your Policy, we may cancel your Policy effective immediately.
 In both of these circumstances, we may charge you for premiums accrued up to the effective date of cancellation.

 We may share data about you with other insurers, law enforcement agencies and anti-fraud data providers in order to help prevent and detect fraud.

 If you knowingly commit fraud, we may invalidate your cover and we may not return premiums paid by you.
-We shall not pay fraudulent CLAIMS and we shall be entitled to recover from you the amount of any fraudulent CLAIM already paid by us.
+We will not pay fraudulent CLAIMS and we will be entitled to recover from you the amount of any fraudulent CLAIM already paid by us.

 We cannot provide any cover nor pay any CLAIMS or provide benefit under your Policy if to do so would violate any sanction, prohibition or restriction under United Nations resolutions, or the trade or economic sanctions, laws or regulations of the European Union, United Kingdom or United States of America.

 Your Policy is subject to the jurisdiction of the courts of the Republic of South Africa.
 South African law will apply.

 If we reject or dispute your CLAIM and you wish to appeal the decision, you have 90 days from receipt of our rejection or dispute to submit a complaint in writing.
 Please email firstname.lastname@example.org.
 If we maintain our rejection and you wish to take legal action against us, you have a further 180 days to do so.

 You also have the right to lodge a complaint at any stage with the Ombudsman for Short-Term Insurance (www.osti.co.za) by post to PO Box 32334, Braamfontein, 2017; telephone on 011 726 8900 or fax to 011 726 5501.